+line number

-Item Description Range line number integer constant identifying a program line; Default = first program line 1 thru 32 766 line label name of a program line any valid name
+integer constant identifying a program line; Default = first program line

+1 through 32 766

+line label

+name of a program line

+any valid name

 RUN 10 RUN Part2

 Pressing the RUN key is the same as executing RUN with no label or line number.
 RUN is executed in two phases: prerun initialization and program execution.